nlppln/mallet-docker/README.md

 Docker container and [CWL specification](http://www.commonwl.org/) to use [mallet](http://mallet.cs.umass.edu/).

 Mallet has different sub-commands.
-Currently, this repository contains CWL specifications of `import-dir` and `train-topics`.
+Currently, this repository contains CWL specifications of `import-file`, `import-dir` and `train-topics`.

 To be able to use these tools in nlppln, do: